The PRCA's mission is to provide support and advice to members members working through the COVID-19 outbreak.

 - 17% of organisations have not taken any precautions whatsoever as a result of the outbreak.

 For more information on the research, contact Policy and Research Manager, Neha Khatwani.

 Mental health toolkit

-We are accutely aware of the increasing pressures facing public relations professionals as a result of the COVID-19 outbreak.
-It is vital that PR professionals take the neccessary measures to protect their mental wellbeing during this period.
+We are acutely aware of the increasing pressures facing public relations professionals as a result of the COVID-19 outbreak.
+It is vital that PR professionals take the necessary measures to protect their mental wellbeing during this period.
 Line managers should proactively check in on the wellbeing of their colleagues.
 PR practitioners should make use of the PRCA's Mental Health Toolkit, which includes a counselling hotline during this period.